Fuyukai/Reborn-Rebalance/README.rst

 - Add the ability to splice events into the game code without needing to use the RPG Maker editor.

-- Add merging code to allow importing All-Gen updates more easily.

 - Add support for Rejuvenation and Desolation.

   * I haven't actually *played* through either of these games so I don't know how to even rebalance them (or, hell, how internally unbalanced they are anyway).
 On the other hand, I've played through Reborn ~~three~~ FIVE times, so I know what I'm doing here.

-- Hardcode the paths less and split the project out into a general "Reborn-engine transpiler" project and a "Reborn-only rebalance" project.

 Licence
 -------